 This information is for organisations that don’t have any employees or control any premises.
 It includes tips and ideas for keeping people well and safe at your events and activities, information on how and why to write a health and safety policy, and some sample policies.

 This sheet includes:

 Please note that organisations that employ people, or control premises, have different legal responsibilities.
-For links to organisations that can provide further help, see Information on being an employer and Health and safety information.
+For links to organisations that can provide further help, contact the Health and Safety Executive.